dwjclark11/ZeldaClone_NES/README.md

 * Ability for user to change keys/gamepad controls (Currently Hard Coded)

 ## There are still a lot of bugs that must be fixed to have a properly working demo
+Some of the bugs are as follows:
+* SDL Window crashes when mouse goes outside of the zero boundaries -> Works fine otherwise
+* TODO: More to be listed